janezicmatej/aoc2023/README.md

 # Advent-of-Code 2023
 *This is a dumbed down version of [fspoettel/advent-of-code-rust](https://github.com/fspoettel/advent-of-code-rust) with some extra features*

+This project targets nightly build of rust, since some preview features are enabled

 ## Project overview

 ### Project structure